debatelab/evidence-seeker/README.md

   prompt: |
     The following claim has been submitted for fact-checking.
     <claim>{claim}</claim>
-    Building on our previous analysis, I want you to to identify the normative, the factual, and the ascriptive content in the claim.
+    Building on our previous analysis, I want you to to identify the normative, the factual, and the ascriptive content of the claim.
 In particular, you should
     1. List all normative statements, such as value judgements, recommendations, or evaluations, contained in the claim;
     2. List all factual or descriptive statements, which can be verified or falsified by empirical observation or scientific analysis, contained in the claim;
     3. List all ascriptions, that is, statements ascribed to a person or organisation, contained in the claim.